FCTA continues onslaught on criminal hideouts in Abuja

-The City Sanitation Taskforce of the Federal Capital Territory Administration (FCTA) has demolished a criminal hideout in Apo Resettlement, Abuja, as part of its ongoing efforts to eradicate criminal hideouts across the capital city.
+The City Sanitation Taskforce of the Federal Capital Territory Administration (FCTA) has demolished a criminal hideout in Apo Resettlement, Abuja, in continuation of its ongoing onslaught on criminal hideouts across the capital city.

-Mr. Mukhtar Galadima, Director of Development Control, who heads the operation, told journalists during the exercise on Thursday that the location had been contributing to the insecurity in Apo and its environs.
+Mr Mukhtar Galadima, Director of Development Control, who heads the operation told journalists during the exercise on Thursday, that the location had been contributing to the insecurity in Apo and environs.

 Galadima described the area as one of the identified “dark spots” inhabited by criminal elements in the city, with reported killings by miscreants living in the area.

-According to him, this had made the area a significant security threat to other residents.
+This, according to him, had made the area a huge security threat to other residents.

-“This is part of the continuation of the city’s sanitation operations to rid the city of criminal elements.
+“This is part of the continuation of the city sanitation operations to rid the city of criminal elements.

 “There are credible and verifiable security and intelligence reports about these locations.
 In fact, there were instances where some people were even killed around this area.